Blind Spots: A Different Perspective on Why You May Not Be Getting The Job

 You don’t need to become someone else to land the job you want.
 You simply need to bring awareness to the unseen parts of how you’re showing up, and lead from a place that’s grounded, open, and real.
 This work isn’t easy, but it’s freeing.
 It’s where growth lives, in the moment you’re brave enough to look in the mirror and say,

-“Maybe I’m not doing everything I can — yet.
+“If I have control over any part of why I’m not getting hired, maybe I’m not doing everything I can, yet.
 And maybe that’s exactly where my next step begins.”